103rd Attack Squadron: Pennsylvania Air National Guard

-Korean War Activation
+Korean War activation

 The 103rd was federalized on 10 October 1950 along with its parent 111th Composite Wing due to the Korean War.
 Many of the pilots and maintenance personnel were split off and sent for duty overseas as individuals assigned to other combat units there.
-Eventually the B-26 bombers were sent as reinforcement aircraft to Far East Air Force for use in Korea.
+Eventually the B-26 bombers were sent as reinforcement aircraft to Far East Air Forces for use in Korea.

-On 10 April 1951 the squadron and Wing were moved to Fairchild AFB, Washington and re-equipped with RB-29 Superfortress reconnaissance aircraft.
+On 10 April 1951 the squadron and wing moved to Fairchild Air Force Base, Washington and re-equipped with RB-29 Superfortress reconnaissance aircraft.
 Based on the World War II B-29 Bomber, the RB-29s were instead configured with multiple aerial cameras for mapping and reconnaissance missions.
 These RB-29s were used like the reconnaissance satellites of today, except they required actual over flight of the countries to be photographed.

 On 13 June 1952, two 111th pilots were flying an RB-29 over the Soviet Union when they were shot down by a pair of MiG-15s.
 The RB-29 was never recovered, having crashed in the waters off of Vladivostok, Russia.
 The Pennsylvanian families of the Air Guard pilots were told they had simply "vanished" in a weather-reconnaissance flight near Japan.
 It wasn't until the fall of the Soviet Union and the opening of communist archives that the relatives found out the truth in 1993.
 It is unknown as to whether any of the pilots or crew of this aircraft were captured by the Soviets at that time.